de-simone/MarkovChainDensityEstimator/README.md

 MCDE is a novel way to estimate the PDF of a distribution based on the properties of Markov Chains.
 This estimator can be seen as a modified version of Kernel Density Estimation (KDE) as well.
 More details can be found on [20xx.xxxx](https://arxiv.org/)

 All data science tasks that have a density based approach can be tackled using this estimator.
-We have showed that local anomaly detection based on MCDE works in a very satisfying way.
+We have showed that local anomaly detection based on MCDE is very effective.
 We have also showed that this density estimator can perform better than KDE for a large enough sample.

 ### Installation